djkraase/DDI_Midterm_Movies_EDA/README.md

 ## 📌 Research Question / Objective

 **Primary Question:**
-_What factors drive movie success considering financial performance, genre, and seasonal trends?_
+_"Which movie genres make the most money, when, and why?" _

 **Objective:**